Appdynamics/ConfigMyApp-docs/docs/README.md

        }
      ]

-and this Java servlet example below shows an example of using REGEX matching condition:
+and this Java servlet illustration below shows an example of using REGEX matching condition:

     "java_servlet_rules": [
       {